 That’s a massive cop-out.

 If you really want to find your purpose, it’s time to get brutally honest with yourself.
 Admit that not going after what you want is the source of your suffering.
-Because until you do, you will continue deluding yourself that you can keep getting away with not stepping up.
+Because until you do, you’ll continue deluding yourself that you can keep getting away with not stepping up.

 Sounds harsh right?